IngeborgArdoe/training/foundation/exercise-10-2.md

 *Run the equivalent query against the Mail Table.
 Add the two fields to their corresponding Object Classes in Studio.*

 ####6.
-Create tasks «Paste new Mail from file (Request)» and «Paste new Document from file (Request)»
+Create actions «Paste new Mail from file (Request)» and «Paste new Document from file (Request)»

-Both tasks should take Request as input.
+Both actions should take Request as input.

-*Guidance: Copy the corresponding Paste-tasks for Company, and substitute the data source Company with Request.
+*Guidance: Copy the corresponding Paste-actions for Company, and substitute the data source Company with Request.
 Make sure that the reference to Request is correctly set on Mail/Document creation (Mail.Request = Request (input) and Document.Request = Request (input)).*

 You are now ready to add Request to the interface, i.e. make a Request-form and list Requests under Company.
 In addition, you will be asked to make a list (table) of Requests that is accessible from the Navigation Pane.